Aboutcom/frontend-guidelines-questionnaire/README.md

 - **What are the guidelines for using that preprocessor** *(check out [Sass Guidelines](http://sass-guidelin.es/) for inspiration)*?
 - We are using a custom CSS reset, generated via [http://html5reset.org/](http://html5reset.org/), that combines elements from [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/), [HTML5 Doctor's reset](http://html5doctor.com/html-5-reset-stylesheet/), and HTML5 Boilerplate.
 - We are not using a CSS post-processor at the moment. *Globe will be moving to [Autoprefixer](https://github.com/postcss/autoprefixer) in the near future*.
-- Globe automatically detaermines what CSS files are needed for a given page render based on the component hierarchy.
-By default that CSS is rendered minified and concattenated. *Adding "[critical CSS](https://www.smashingmagazine.com/2015/08/understanding-critical-css/)" based on position within that hierarchy may be a future addition, but it is not supported today.*
+- Globe automatically determines what CSS files are needed for a given page render based on the component hierarchy.
+By default that CSS is rendered minified and concatenated. *Adding "[critical CSS](https://www.smashingmagazine.com/2015/08/understanding-critical-css/)" based on position within that hierarchy may be a future addition, but it is not supported today.*
-- Element Media Queries are supported.
-The preferred library is [Marc Schmit's CSS Element Queries](https://github.com/marcj/css-element-queries) library. *This will be supported by default via Mantle soon, but for now it needs to be included manually.*
+- Element Media Queries are allowed.
+The preferred library is [Marc Schmit's CSS Element Queries](https://github.com/marcj/css-element-queries). *This will be supported by default via Mantle soon, but for now it needs to be included manually.*

 ### CSS Frameworks
 - We are using [Susy](http://susy.oddbird.net/) for our grid layout mixins.
 Example usage may be found in the mantle-ref project at http://localhost:8080/grid

 ### CSS Style
-- Indentaion should be 4 spaces, not tabs
+- Indentation should be 4 spaces, not tabs
-- Rulesets should, whenever possible, be organized to match the DOM structure that reference.
+- Rulesets should, whenever possible, be organized to match the DOM structure  they reference.
 - Use whitespace as necessary to logically separate rulesets.
 Properties themselves should generally not be separated.
 - Properties should be organized alphabetically within a rule.

 	_**OPEN QUESTION: or should they?
 Here is an alternate [grouping](https://smacss.com/book/formatting#grouping) methodology**_
 - Most comments should not appear in the rendered CSS.
 Following the [SCSS comment style](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html#comments), use `//` for most comment blocks, and `/* */` if you want the comments to appear.
+- _**OPEN QUESTION: CSS documentation comments?**_

 ---------------

 ## JavaScript

 ### JavaScript Principles
-- Progressive enhancement.
+- Follow the principle of progressive enhancement.
 As much as possibly, JS should *augment* functionality, not be required in order to provide it.
-- **What are some general principles your team should follow when writing JavaScript?** *(See [these](https://github.com/airbnb/javascript) [resources](https://github.com/rwaldron/idiomatic.js) for [inspiration](https://github.com/styleguide/javascript))*
+- **TODO: What are some general principles your team should follow when writing JavaScript?** *(See [these](https://github.com/airbnb/javascript) [resources](https://github.com/rwaldron/idiomatic.js) for [inspiration](https://github.com/styleguide/javascript))*

 ### JavaScript tools